wpexpertsio/password-protected/README.md

 Just add a "password-protected=logout" query to your URL. eg. http://www.example.com/?password-protected=logout

+__I have forgotten the password.
+How can I disable the plugin?__
+If you go to your WordPress admin login page `/wp-login.php` and it shows the admin login fields, you should still be able to login and disable the plugin.

+If the admin login screen insteads shows the Password Protected field, you will need to access your site via SFTP/SSH and delete the Password Protected plugin folder in the plugins folder `wp-content/plugins/password-protected`.

 __How can I redirect to a different domain name when logging out?__
 If passing a redirect URL using 'redirect_to' when logging out you need you may need to use the [allowed domain names](https://codex.wordpress.org/Plugin_API/Filter_Reference/allowed_redirect_hosts) filter to allow redirecting to an external domain.